swhitley/CLARiNET/README.md

 Please note that a file is not deleted when sent to the trash.
 Files can be individually restored from the trash if needed.

 ## Uploading files to Worker Documents

 - Ensure that a directory named `inbound` has been created alongside the `clarinet` program file.
 The directory will be created automatically when `clarinet` is executed.
 - Place each file in the inbound directory with the following file name format:   {Workday Employee ID}\~{File Name}<br/>
   Example:  500117\~MyExampleFile.txt
 - Enter `clarinet` on a line by itself.
 The application will prompt for all necessary information.
 - The `clarinet` command is **DOCUMENT_UPLOAD**.
-- The document category is supplied in the `Parameter`.
+- Enter the document category reference id in the CLARiNET `Parameters` option.
-- Each file in the `inbound` directory will be uploaded to to worker documents for the appropriate Workday employee id.
-The file name in Workday Drive will only show the text following the tilde (\~).
+- Each file in the `inbound` directory will be uploaded to worker documents for the appropriate Workday employee.
+The file name will only show the text following the tilde (\~).
 - Once uploaded successfully, each file will be moved to the `processed` directory.

+## Download Profile Pictures (Employee Photos)

+- Create a manifest file with a list of employee ids, one id on each line.
+This is the list of workers that will be used to download photos.
+- Place the manifest file in the directory to which the photos should be downloaded.
+- Enter `clarinet` on a line by itself.
+The application will prompt for all necessary information.
+- The `clarinet` command is **PHOTO_DOWNLOAD**.
+- The `Path` option should point to the path where the manifest file is located.
+- The `Parameter` option should be the name of the manifest file.
+- Run `clarinet --help` to view the available options.
+- Run `clarinet -w` to view the list of Workday environments and the associated numbers.

 ## Download a snapshot of a CLAR file from Workday